Shako: Variations

-The British pattern "stovepipe" shako was a tall, cylindrical type with a brass badge attached to the front.
-The stovepipe was used by the infantry of the British Army from around 1799, and its use was continued until the end of the Peninsular War, 1814.
+The British pattern "stovepipe" shako was a tall, cylindrical type with a brass badge attached to the front that began replacing bicornes from 24 February 1800 onwards.
+The stovepipe shako was used by infantry and artillery units of Britain's regular army, militia, Volunteer Corps and Fencible Corps along with European units of the East India Company's Presidency armies and other colonial forces.
 In the US Army, a lower felt shako superseded the top hat style, bearskin crest surmounted "round hat" in 1810.

 The "Belgic" shako was a black felt shako with a raised front introduced in the Portuguese Marine Corps in 1797 and then in the Portuguese Army in 1806, as the barretina.
-It was later adopted by the British Army, officially replacing the stovepipe shako in 1812, but did not completely replace it until 1815 and therefore was also known as the "Waterloo" shako.
+It was later adopted by the British Army, officially replacing the stovepipe shako on 18 March 1812, but did not completely replace it until 1815 and therefore was also known as the "Waterloo" shako.
 This cumbersome headgear was already discarded in 1816, in favour of the slightly bell topped "Regency" shako.
 The Belgic shako was decorated with silver or gold lace for officers, according to regimental practice.
 In 1813 the US Army adopted a similar entirely leather made model, nicknamed by the soldiers as "Tombstone" cap, because of the extension of the top front that reminded on a grave marker.

 In the Imperial Russian Army a cylindrical shako was adopted in 1803 for musketeers, and by grenadiers and fusiliers in 1805.
 It was replaced by the distinctive kiwa (also kiver) shako between 1812 and 1816.
 The kiwa was worn again from 1910 by infantry regiments of the Imperial Guard, and since 2006 as part of the Kremlin Regiment's ceremonial uniform.
 Its distinguishing feature was the dished or concave top.
 This style of shako was worn by the Black Brunswickers alongside shakos of the Austrian pattern.